 We will provide this information in further detail now.

-Special Information Regarding Passports and International Cruises
+What to Know About Passports and International Cruises

 Do you plan to take an international cruise at some point in the future?
 Depending on the location of the cruise, it’s quite possible that you will not actually need to have a passport.
 There is one scenario where a passport isn’t actually necessary.